square/subzero/ui/shared/README.md

-# plutus-shared
+# subzero-shared

-This library encapsulates the logic needed for interacting with plutus.
+This library encapsulates the logic needed for interacting with subzero.
 It is designed for use in our coordinator service, and in our integration tests.

 ## API